 Later, an official Irish Coffee recipe was documented by Sheridan, and was comprised of a five-step process of four simple ingredients: hot coffee, sugar, cream, and whiskey.

-An original version of Irish Coffee is here:
+An original recipe of Irish Coffee is here:

 - Step one: preheat a glass with hot water; pour out the water.
 Next, add a teaspoon of brown sugar and “a good measure of Irish whiskey” into the warm glass.